ax-va/Flask-Based-Web-Application-Farrell-2023/README.md

 ```

 Copy the value into `.secrets.toml` as

 ```tolm
 [default]
 secret_key="..."
 ```

 The `secret_key` is defined within the `[default]` section.
-Its value is available in any other section unless it is overridden explicitly by another `secret_key` key-value pair.
+Its value is available in any other section unless it is overridden by another `secret_key` key-value pair.

 The Flask Debug Toolbar also requires the creation of `settings.toml`.
 Only the information under `[default]` and the set environment will be
 read from `settings.toml` at run time.